 Commitment: stakeholder involvement is another item which has a positive impact.
 Even in Brazil, where people are friendly and receptive, we note that it is necessary to ensure adherence to all public.
 Engaged, they confer significant strengthening disclosure and credibility of the event.

 Relevant content and intermediate facts: Brazilian media often focus on suggestions involving speakers, special guests and special presentations in events.
-Articles highlighting this information and therefore ensure more visibility for the event.
+Articles highlighting this information therefore ensure more visibility for the event and it’s very good for SEO.

 Digital support: Brazilians are avid users of social networks.
 Therefore it is essential to have a social media support in place.
 In addition these communication channels shorten time and distances.